prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ---
 layout: post
-title:  "Testing a Gradle Plugin interacting with Git"
+title:  "Testing a Gradle Plugin that interacts with Git"
-date:   2025-03-15
+date:   2025-05-13
 show_in_homepage: false
-draft: true
 ---

-Some time ago, I built [KMP Framework Bundler](https://github.com/prof18/kmp-framework-bundler), a Gradle plugin for Kotlin Multiplatform projects that generates an XCFramework for Apple targets or a FatFramework for iOS targets and manages the publishing process in a CocoaPod repository (the plugin is in maintenance mode; using [KMMBridge](https://kmmbridge.touchlab.co/) might be a better idea).
+Some time ago, I built [KMP Framework Bundler](https://github.com/prof18/kmp-framework-bundler), a Gradle plugin for Kotlin Multiplatform projects that generates an XCFramework for Apple targets or a FatFramework for iOS targets and manages the publishing process to a CocoaPods repository.
+(Note: the plugin is currently in maintenance mode; using [KMMBridge](https://touchlab.co/kmmbridge/) might be a better option.)

-After building the Framework, the plugin takes care (with a Gradle task) of the publication process in a CocoaPods repository through git.
-It copies the Framework in the repository, automatically updates the podspec file with the latest version, and commits and pushes all the new changes.
+After building the Framework, the plugin handles the publishing process by interacting with a Git-based CocoaPods repository.
+It copies the Framework into the repository, updates the podspec file with the latest version, commits the changes, and pushes them.

-Here’s a simplified example of what the plugin is doing to understand the topic of the article better:
+Here’s a simplified example of what the plugin does:

 ```kotlin
 copy {